ycrc/ycrc.github.io/docs/clusters/bouchet_amd.md

 - 8 GPU nodes: 128-core AMD EPYC 9575F processors with 8 NVIDIA RTX Pro 6000 Blackwell Server Edition GPU cards (96GB vRAM each) per node
 - 3 GPU nodes: 128-core AMD EPYC 9575F processors with 8 NVIDIA B200 GPU cards (193GB vRAM each) per node

-Both Intel and AMD processors use the x86-64 instruction set, but there are architectual differences that can impact the software compilation process and application performance.
+Both Intel and AMD processors use the x86-64 instruction set, but there are architectural differences that can impact the software compilation process and application performance.

 ## Partitions